-Likewise, at the Board of Directors' meeting held on October 23, 2018, the creation of the Company's Integrity Committee was approved, which was ratified at the Ordinary Shareholders' Meeting held on April 2, 2019, as follows:
+Likewise, at the Board of Directors' meeting held on October 23, 2018, the creation of the Company's Integrity Committee was approved, which was ratified at the Extraordinary and Ordinary Annual General Shareholders' Meeting held on April 8, 2025, in accordance with the following:

-The Integrity Committee is responsible for the design, structuring, implementation, execution and evaluation of the Ethics, Integrity and Compliance Program ("PEIC" or "Integrity Program"); verifies that Grupo Elektra's operations and business are carried out in an ethical, integral and transparent manner; executes and imparts a mandatory training program on ethics and anti-corruption conduct for executives and collaborators; implements and manages a specialized complaints portal for conduct related to the Integrity Program ("Honestel PEIC") and, in general, handles and resolves matters related to the company's Integrity Program, including any violation thereof, as well as the imposition of the corresponding sanctions.
-Likewise, said Committee carries out the control, surveillance and auditing of the PEIC, and approves the modifications and adjustments to the program itself.
-By means of a meeting of the Board of Directors of the Company held on October 25, 2022, the Integrity Committee was modified, and consequently it is composed of the following members: Javier Arturo

-Ferrer Báez, Alberto Javier Bringas Gómez and Valentina de la Cruz Moncada Chávez.
+The Integrity Committee is responsible for the design, structuring, implementation, execution and evaluation of the Ethics, Integrity and Compliance Program ("PEIC" or "Integrity Program"); it verifies that Grupo Elektra's operations and business are carried out in an ethical, integral and transparent manner; executes and provides a mandatory training program on ethics and anti-corruption conduct for managers and employees; implements and manages a specialized whistleblower portal for conduct related to the Integrity Program ("Honestel PEIC"), among others.
+Likewise, said Committee controls, monitors and audits the PEIC, and approves modifications and adjustments to the program itself.
+By means of a meeting of the Company's Board of Directors held on October 25, 2022, the Integrity Committee was modified, and consequently it is composed of the following members: Javier Arturo Ferrer Báez, Alberto Javier Bringas Gómez and Valentina de la Cruz Moncada Chávez.
 These members may be removed by the Board of Directors at any time.